SSTA

 fully advised.

-c) Clubs must nominate a minimum of 3 men and 3 ladies
+c) Clubs must nominate a minimum of 2 men and 2 ladies to

 d) Each player,